techidaily/site-smart-video-editing/source/_posts/new-design-and-send-top-video-invitation-apps-for-ios-and-android-for-2024.md

 As previously said, these are the best **video invitation maker app** available.
 They all have many editing functions to pick from.
 The apps include hundreds of templates to choose from for your invitation cards.
 Now that you have multiple apps to choose from decide on the best one to get started!

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-seamless-video-editing-the-top-5-free-online-video-merging-platforms/"><u>New In 2024, Seamless Video Editing The Top 5 Free Online Video Merging Platforms</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-is-virtualdub-obsolete-discover-the-best-free-video-editing-software-alternatives/"><u>New In 2024, Is Virtualdub Obsolete?
-Discover the Best Free Video Editing Software Alternatives</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/1714206686950-updated-top-8-video-editing-apps-for-4k-proxy-video-editing-for-2024/"><u>Updated Top 8 Video Editing Apps for 4K Proxy Video Editing for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-animate-for-free-top-10-whiteboard-animation-software-for-windows-and-mac-for-2024/"><u>New Animate for Free Top 10 Whiteboard Animation Software for Windows and Mac for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-proxy-perfection-the-top-8-video-editing-apps-for-4k/"><u>Updated 2024 Approved Proxy Perfection The Top 8 Video Editing Apps for 4K</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-discover-the-best-free-3d-animation-apps-for-android-and-ios-devices/"><u>New In 2024, Discover the Best Free 3D Animation Apps for Android and iOS Devices</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-create-epic-gaming-intros-best-tools-for-windows-and-macos/"><u>New In 2024, Create Epic Gaming Intros Best Tools for Windows and macOS</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-the-complete-guide-to-video-editing-with-windows-movie-maker/"><u>New The Complete Guide to Video Editing with Windows Movie Maker</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-remove-filmora-logo-from-your-videos-easy-solutions/"><u>2024 Approved Remove Filmora Logo From Your Videos Easy Solutions</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-best-alternatives-to-virtualdub-video-processing-software-compared/"><u>New 2024 Approved Best Alternatives to VirtualDub Video Processing Software Compared</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-the-vertical-advantage-how-to-optimize-your-mobile-content/"><u>Updated 2024 Approved The Vertical Advantage How to Optimize Your Mobile Content</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-the-ultimate-guide-to-3d-video-makers-free-paid-and-everything-in-between/"><u>Updated 2024 Approved The Ultimate Guide to 3D Video Makers Free, Paid, and Everything in Between</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-the-ultimate-guide-to-creating-a-photo-video-with-music/"><u>Updated In 2024, The Ultimate Guide to Creating a Photo Video with Music</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-mp4-to-mp3-conversion-made-easy-best-software-and-online-tools/"><u>Updated 2024 Approved MP4 to MP3 Conversion Made Easy Best Software and Online Tools</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-retro-revival-simple-steps-to-achieve-a-vhs-look-in-fcp/"><u>Updated 2024 Approved Retro Revival Simple Steps to Achieve a VHS Look in FCP</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-top-imovie-replacements-for-windows-10-free-and-premium-options/"><u>New 2024 Approved Top iMovie Replacements for Windows 10 Free and Premium Options</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-chromecast-local-content-how-to-stream-videos-from-your-computer-or-mobile-device/"><u>New In 2024, Chromecast Local Content How to Stream Videos From Your Computer or Mobile Device</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-meme-mastery-the-top-10-apps-for-android-and-ios-users/"><u>New 2024 Approved Meme Mastery The Top 10 Apps for Android and iOS Users</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-say-goodbye-to-shaky-cam-video-stabilization-tips-for-premiere-pro-users/"><u>Updated In 2024, Say Goodbye to Shaky Cam Video Stabilization Tips for Premiere Pro Users</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-top-rated-online-video-ad-makers/"><u>New 2024 Approved Top-Rated Online Video Ad Makers</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-top-text-animation-apps-for-mobile-video-editing/"><u>In 2024, Top Text Animation Apps for Mobile Video Editing</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-make-movies-without-breaking-the-bank-10-essential-low-budget-tools/"><u>2024 Approved Make Movies Without Breaking the Bank 10 Essential Low-Budget Tools</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-top-online-video-teaser-creators-for-2024/"><u>New Top Online Video Teaser Creators for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-maximizing-visibility-how-to-customize-your-linkedin-video-thumbnails/"><u>2024 Approved Maximizing Visibility How to Customize Your LinkedIn Video Thumbnails</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-how-to-trim-and-edit-videos-like-a-pro-with-kapwing-editor/"><u>New In 2024, How to Trim and Edit Videos Like a Pro with Kapwing Editor</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-maximize-storage-a-step-by-step-guide-to-clearing-space-for-fcpx-for-2024/"><u>New Maximize Storage A Step-by-Step Guide to Clearing Space for FCPX for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-free-face-generation-software-top-online-options/"><u>New In 2024, Free Face Generation Software Top Online Options</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-unleash-your-creativity-best-vignette-maker-apps-for-ios-and-android/"><u>Updated 2024 Approved Unleash Your Creativity Best Vignette Maker Apps for iOS and Android</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-from-sideways-to-right-side-up-how-to-flip-videos-quickly/"><u>Updated In 2024, From Sideways to Right-Side Up How to Flip Videos Quickly</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-pc-video-editing-made-easy-gopro-quik-and-its-alternatives/"><u>New 2024 Approved PC Video Editing Made Easy GoPro Quik and Its Alternatives</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-visual-masterpieces-10-best-music-video-creation-services/"><u>In 2024, Visual Masterpieces 10 Best Music Video Creation Services</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/new-in-2024-crafting-an-engaging-online-presence-with-fb/"><u>[New] In 2024, Crafting an Engaging Online Presence with FB</u></a></li>
-<li><a href="https://ai-video-tools.techidaily.com/in-2024-top-14-apps-to-turn-photos-into-music-videos/"><u>In 2024, Top 14 Apps to Turn Photos Into Music Videos</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/updated-in-2024-4-seamless-steps-to-posting-and-uploading-gifs-on-instagram/"><u>[Updated] In 2024, 4 Seamless Steps to Posting & Uploading GIFs on Instagram</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/updated-2024-approved-snap-save-and-share-like-a-pro-with-the-mi-11-screen-recording-suite/"><u>[Updated] 2024 Approved  Snap, Save and Share Like a Pro with the Mi 11 Screen Recording Suite</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/streaming-wars-whos-leading-vimeo-or-popular-online-platforms-for-2024/"><u>Streaming Wars  Who's Leading – Vimeo or Popular Online Platforms for 2024</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/new-2024-approved-discords-best-places-to-connect-with-partners/"><u>[New] 2024 Approved  Discord's Best Places to Connect with Partners</u></a></li>
-<li><a href="https://sim-unlock.techidaily.com/the-6-best-sim-unlock-services-that-actually-work-on-your-lava-yuva-2-device-by-drfone-android/"><u>The 6 Best SIM Unlock Services That Actually Work On Your Lava Yuva 2 Device</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/updated-expertise-in-ease-simplifying-complex-snapchat-filters/"><u>[Updated] Expertise in Ease  Simplifying Complex Snapchat Filters</u></a></li>
-<li><a href="https://android-location.techidaily.com/9-best-free-android-monitoring-apps-to-monitor-phone-remotely-for-your-xiaomi-14-ultra-drfone-by-drfone-virtual/"><u>9 Best Free Android Monitoring Apps to Monitor Phone Remotely For your Xiaomi 14 Ultra | Dr.fone</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/updated-in-2024-subtle-soundscape-selection-for-video-creators/"><u>Updated In 2024, Subtle Soundscape Selection for Video Creators</u></a></li>
-<li><a href="https://video-capture.techidaily.com/new-2024-approved-capturing-mac-screens-a-beginners-guide/"><u>[New] 2024 Approved  Capturing MAC Screens  A Beginner’s Guide</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/how-to-convert-avchd-mts-to-mp4-for-samsung-galaxy-m34-5g-by-aiseesoft-video-converter-play-mts-on-android/"><u>How to convert AVCHD MTS to MP4 for Samsung Galaxy M34 5G?</u></a></li>
-<li><a href="https://video-content-creator.techidaily.com/updated-in-2024-in-this-article-we-are-going-to-explore-some-of-the-best-free-and-paid-options-that-can-help-you-polish-your-videos-before-posting-them-onli/"><u>Updated In 2024, In This Article We Are Going to Explore some of the Best Free and Paid Options that Can Help You Polish Your Videos Before Posting Them Online on Windows 10</u></a></li>
-<li><a href="https://video-content-creator.techidaily.com/updated-2024-approved-free-mp4-video-editing-solutions-the-top-10-options/"><u>Updated 2024 Approved Free MP4 Video Editing Solutions The Top 10 Options</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/updated-2024-approved-adapting-mac-saved-content-for-snapchat-sharing/"><u>[Updated] 2024 Approved  Adapting Mac-Saved Content for Snapchat Sharing</u></a></li>
-<li><a href="https://pokemon-go-android.techidaily.com/in-2024-how-pgsharp-save-you-from-ban-while-spoofing-pokemon-go-on-nubia-z50-ultra-drfone-by-drfone-virtual-android/"><u>In 2024, How PGSharp Save You from Ban While Spoofing Pokemon Go On Nubia Z50 Ultra? | Dr.fone</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"